Immigration to Canada: Economic immigrants

-The high-profile Skilled worker principal applicants group comprised 19.8% of all immigration in 2005.
-Canada has also created a VIP Business Immigration Program which allows immigrants with sufficient business experience or management experience to receive the Permanent Residency in a shorter period than other types of immigration.

-As of May 1, 2014, the Federal Skilled Worker Class opened once again accepting 25,000 applicants with intake caps at 1,000 per category.
-A New Economic Action Plan 2015 took effect in January 2015 in which the skilled worker program will be more of an employer based program.
-The current list of accepted occupations for 2014 includes many occupations such as senior managers, accountants, physicians and medical professionals, professionals in marketing and advertising, real estate professionals and many more.
+On 1 May 2014, the Federal Skilled Worker Class accepted 25,000 applicants with intake caps at 1,000 per category.
+A New Economic Action Plan 2015 took effect in January 2015, in which the skilled worker program shifted away from the more need-based program per labor market demands.
+The list of accepted occupations for 2014 included occupations such as senior managers, accountants, physicians and medical professionals, professionals in marketing and advertising, real estate professionals and others.